dwagelaar/TTC2011/README.txt

 2. Select "ATL EMFTVM Transformation -> helloworld3" from the list, and click "Run".

 The ATL console shows the execution results.

+To run helloworldb.simplegt:
+1. Select "Run -> Run Configurations..." from the main menu.
+2. Select "ATL EMFTVM Transformation -> helloworldb" from the list, and click "Run".

+The ATL console shows the execution results.
+The generated model is called "helloworldb.xmi".

+To run helloworld2b.simplegt:
+1. Select "Run -> Run Configurations..." from the main menu.
+2. Select "ATL EMFTVM Transformation -> helloworld2b" from the list, and click "Run".

+The ATL console shows the execution results.
+The generated model is called "helloworld2b.xmi".

 To run helloworld3b.simplegt:
 1. Select "Run -> Run Configurations..." from the main menu.